 #1.
 Best Time to Visit

-- The ideal time to visit is October to April when temperatures are cooler.
+- The ideal time to visit is from October to April when temperatures are cooler.

 - Avoid peak summer months (June–August) as temple sites can be extremely hot.